josh-collinsworth/joco-sveltekit/src/lib/content/posts/copilot.md

 I'm not going to bother posting the result I got here, because it was more of the same. `<a href="#">` with JavaScript to do all the work.
 At least all the tags were right this time, even if the implementation was obviously bad.

-Another solution with all the same problems, so clear that my editor already had them underlined.
+Another solution with most of the same problems, so clear that my editor already had them underlined.

 ## The burden of responsibility